CSCI128/packtrain/README.md

 Run `npm i` to install all the dependencies.

-Run `vite` to launch the development server.
+Run `npm run dev` to launch the development server.

 To rebuild TypeScript types from OpenAPI, run `npm run types`.